skycoin/skywire/mainnet_rules.md

 ```
 along with transport bandwidth logs.

-~~A survey of transports which have been set by transport setup-nodes are also collected hourly, from all visors which have had surveys collected~~

 The index of the collected files may be viewed at [fiber.skywire.dev/log-collection/tree](https://fiber.skywire.dev/log-collection/tree)

 Once collected from the nodes, the surveys for those visors which met uptime are checked to verify hardware and other requirements, etc.